GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 11/README.md

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.

+I prefer the images from 2003, there is just something 'off' about the 2004 images.
+The chicken looks weird.